CASTEP background theory

 Alternatively, you can use the kTF value associated with the self-weighted average density of the system.
 The self-weighted average is given by the integral of the density squared divided by the integral of the density.
 This removes the problems connected with large regions of vacuum.
 Otherwise, you can evaluate the self-weighted average of the screened exchange energy density.

 Nonlocal functionals have certain limitations compared with LDA and GGA functionals.
-For example, there is no known analytical expression for the stress tensor components in the exact exchange formalism.
-Thus, none of the fully nonlocal potentials can be used to optimize the unit cell of a crystal or to perform NPT/NPH dynamics (only sX-LDA, HSE03, or HSE06 functionals support stress calculations).
-It is also possible that the optical properties calculated using these functionals may be inaccurate.
+For example, the optical properties calculated using these functionals might be inaccurate.
 This problem is related to the introduction of a fully nonlocal component of the Hamiltonian.
 The addition of a nonlocal potential breaks the usual expressions for transforming the optical matrix element from the position operator to the momentum operator, because the commutator with the Hamiltonian becomes exceedingly complex (Asahi et al., 1999).
-However, even with the significant computational overhead of the screened exchange formalism, it provides a state of the art scheme for predictive studies of electronic and optical properties of crystals.
+However, even with the significant computational overhead of the screened exchange formalism, it provides a state-of-the-art scheme for predictive studies of electronic and optical properties of crystals.

-Nonlocal functionals are currently implemented only for norm-conserving potentials, not for ultrasoft ones.
+CASTEP only implements nonlocal functionals for norm-conserving potentials, not for ultrasoft ones.

 There is an important difference between standard DFT calculations with local exchange-correlation potentials and the nonlocal exchange case.
 The potential used in the latter scenario depends on the SCF k-points, while in the former case, the potential depends only on electron density.
-This difference can make all properties calculations a lot more expensive in terms of memory usage and CPU time, so it is advisable to limit the number of SCF k-points that you use in such situations.
-This is particularly relevant for small unit cells, where the default settings may generate a very large k-point set.
+This difference can make all properties calculations a lot more expensive in terms of memory usage and CPU time.
+Limit the number of SCF k-points that you use in such situations.
+This is particularly relevant for small unit cells, where the default settings might generate a very large k-point set.

 Spin Orbit Coupling